wzulfikar/lifelog/programming/js/handle_ajax_form_using_jquery.md

 - url of ajax will be form's action
 - method of ajax will be form's method
-- data of ajax will be form data, serialized
+- data of ajax will be form's data, serialized

-Form must have attribute `data-ajax-id`. value of `data-ajax-id` will be name of the event. the name uses this pattern `ajax.{value-of-data-ajax-id}.{event-name}`.
+To let the form handled by this code, it must have attribute `data-ajax-id`. value of `data-ajax-id` will be name of the event. the name uses this pattern `ajax.{value-of-data-ajax-id}.{event-name}`.

 If a form element has attribute `data-ajax-id="invite-user"`, the handler will take over its submission and will trigger the following events:
 - `ajax.invite-user.beforeSend`